bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>CSS Viewport Rule</h4>

-Since the viewport meta tag revolves so heavily around setting the styles of how a website should be rendered it has been recommend to move the viewport from a meta tag with HTML to an @ rule within CSS.
-This helps keep the style separated from content, providing a more semantic approach.
+<p>Since the viewport meta tag revolves so heavily around setting the
+styles of how a website should be rendered it has been recommend to move the viewport from a meta tag with HTML to an @ rule within CSS.
+This helps keep the style separated from content, providing a more semantic approach.</p>

-Currently some browsers have already implemented the @viewport rule, however support isn't great across the board.
-The previously recommended viewport meta tag would look like the following @viewport rule in CSS.
+<p>Currently some browsers have already implemented the @viewport rule, however
+support isn't great across the board.
+The previously recommended viewport meta tag would look like the following @viewport rule in CSS.</p>

 ```
- 1  &#0064;viewport {
+ 1  @viewport {
  2  width: device-width;
  3  zoom: 1;
  4  }